-- 7.1 Set out below are the significant governance issues that have been identified that will require consideration and action as appropriate over the coming year and these are: - Records Retention and Disposal ensuring that the Records Retention and Disposal Policy and Schedule are refreshed and embedded into the organisation so that records are stored in accordance with the agreed schedule. - Constitution ensuring that the council's Constitution is regularly reviewed and updated to take account of changes. - Complaint Handling ensuring that the council's Constitution is regularly reviewed and updated to take account of changes. - 7.2 An action plan is attached to this Statement and details the actions to be undertaken during the next 12 months that will address these issues.
+- 7.1 Set out below are the significant governance issues that have been identified that will require consideration and action as appropriate over the coming year: - Records Retention and Disposal the work continues to ensure that the Records Retention and Disposal Policy and Schedule are refreshed and embedded into the organisation so that records are stored in accordance with the agreed schedule. - 7.2 An action plan is attached to this Statement and details the actions to be undertaken during the next 12 months that will address these issues.
 Each action is assigned to a senior officer who has responsibility for delivering the relevant actions.